Premarin Vaginal Cream is the only twice-weekly prescription cream clinically proven to help rebuild vaginal tissue at a 0.5 g dose1,2

 Estrogens with or without progestins should not be used for the prevention of cardiovascular disease or dementia.

-The Women’s Health Initiative (WHI) estrogen-alone substudy reported increased risks of stroke and deep vein thrombosis (DVT) in postmenopausal women with daily oral conjugated estrogens (CE) alone.
-The WHI estrogen plus progestin substudy reported increased risks of DVT, pulmonary embolism, stroke, and myocardial infarction in postmenopausal women with daily oral CE combined with medroxyprogesterone acetate (MPA).
-In the absence of comparable data, these risks should be assumed to be similar for other dosage forms of estrogens.
+The Women’s Health Initiative (WHI) estrogen-alone substudy reported increased risks of stroke and deep vein thrombosis (DVT) in postmenopausal women with daily oral conjugated estrogens (CE) 0.625mg alone relative to placebo.
+The WHI estrogen plus progestin substudy reported increased risks of DVT, pulmonary embolism, stroke, and myocardial infarction in postmenopausal women with daily oral CE 0.625mg combined with medroxyprogesterone acetate (MPA) 2.5mg relative to placebo.

 The WHI Memory Study (WHIMS) reported an increased risk of developing probable dementia in postmenopausal women 65 years of age or older, in both the estrogen alone and estrogen plus progestin arms.
 It is unknown whether these findings apply to younger postmenopausal women.